principleware/principleware-fe-mvc/README.md

 # Pirncipleware-fe-mvc

-This project consists of a set of high-level building blocks about constructing observable data, memory relational database, ngrx store, and more.
+This project consists of a set of high-level components for building mvc-based applications.

 ## Install